koeppl/edstringcharacteristics/README.md

 Specifies an indeterminate string `CTAA(C|G)T(G|T)`.
 See `sample/input.txt` for the input that generates `sample/input.lp`.
 Finally, call `./translate.py <INPUT.TXT> <OUTPUT.LP>` to generate the encoded input.

+### Advanced Usage

+- `clingo --const n=50` will consider only the prefix of 50 characters of the input.
+- `clingo --const r=2` will consider only the first two rows/sequences of the input